lfex/loise/README.md

 ## Dependencies [&#x219F;](#table-of-contents)

-This project assumes that you have [rebar](https://github.com/rebar/rebar) installed somwhere in your ``$PATH``.
+This project requires that you have Erlang installed (tested with R15B03, R16B03, 17.5, 18.0, and 18.3).
+It also assumes that you have [rebar3](https://github.com/erlang/rebar3) installed somwhere in your ``$PATH``.